nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 As of version 34, AWSM also uses `libgtop2` to query process information, just like `ps`.
 The cost of calling `ps` is very high, so I'm planing to remove this entirely.

+To install it:

+* Fedora and derivatives:
+`dnf install libgtop2`

+* Debian, Ubuntu and derivatives:
+`apt install gir1.2-gtop-2.0 libgtop2-dev`

+* Pop!_OS 22.04
-In `Fedora`, install it via `dnf install libgtop2`, while in `Pop!_OS 22.04`, you can install `gir1.2-gtop-2.0` as the suggestion of https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/69#issuecomment-1423117200
+you can install `gir1.2-gtop-2.0` as the suggestion of https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager/issues/69#issuecomment-1423117200

+* Arch and derivatives:
+`pacman -S libgtop`

 # Known issues